Jonathan Idema

-Jonathan Keith "Jack" Idema (May 30, 1956 – January 21, 2012) was an American mercenary and former United States Army reserve non-commissioned officer, known for his vigilante activities during the War in Afghanistan.
+Jonathan Keith "Jack" Idema (May 30, 1956 – January 21, 2012) was an American con artist, mercenary and former United States Army reserve non-commissioned officer, known for his vigilante activities during the War in Afghanistan.

-Formerly a member of the U.S. Army Special Forces, Idema never saw combat and left the military in 1984 to form several companies centered around counterterrorism and internal security.
+Formerly a soldier in the U.S. Army Special Forces, Idema never saw combat and left the military in 1984 to form several companies centered around counterterrorism and internal security.
 Idema made numerous unverified claims about his military service and supposed terrorist threats, and experienced several lawsuits over various feuds.

 In September 2004, Idema was found guilty of running an unlawful and unsanctioned private prison in Afghanistan and torturing Afghan citizens.
 At the time, Idema had been falsely portraying himself as a U.S. government-sponsored special forces operative on a mission to apprehend terrorists.
 The U.S. government repeatedly denied most of his claims.

 Idema served three years of a ten-year sentence.
 He was released early by Afghanistan's then-president Hamid Karzai in April 2007, and left Afghanistan in early June for Mexico, where he died of AIDS in late January 2012.

 Early life

 Idema was raised in Poughkeepsie, New York, graduating from high school there in 1974.
-His father, former Marine and World War II veteran H. John Idema, believed that his son was a "dedicated American".
-H. John Idema died in November 2008.
+His father, former Marine and World War II veteran Herman John Idema, believed that his son was a "dedicated American".
+Herman John Idema died in November 2008.